shlomielbaz/employee-management/README.md

 The server side use a .NET core built-in dependency injection mechanism, entityframework, repository pattern, unit-of-work pattern and more... \
 The UI's use [Angular 15](https://github.com/shlomielbaz/employee-management/blob/main/requirement.md)

-The project requirements can be found [requirments.md](https://github.com/shlomielbaz/employee-management/blob/db073e2158e8816dd8e849e1cdc481ab5e8a35c0/requirement.md)
+The project requirements can be found in [requirments.md](https://github.com/shlomielbaz/employee-management/blob/db073e2158e8816dd8e849e1cdc481ab5e8a35c0/requirement.md)

 ### The Project Structure
 - **EM.Api** - responsible for incoming HTTP messages.